 Read our updated review of Coinmama exchange here.

-Lisk is a decentralized network with its own blockchain, like Bitcoin, Bitshares or Nxt.
+Lisk is an older staking coin – it is a decentralized network with its own blockchain, like Bitcoin, Bitshares or Nxt.
 However, Lisk doesn’t use Proof of Work (PoW) like Bitcoin, or Proof of Stake (PoS) like Nxt, rather they use a consensus algorithm called Delegated Proof of Stake (Dpos), which is a simplified implementation of BitShares’ original consensus algorithm.
 Every LSK holder can vote for mainchain delegates that are securing the network, and only the top 101 users with the heaviest votes (i.e. highest number of Lisks individually owned) have a say in problem solving resolutions and are able to cast votes to carry forward motions.
 Only these top users can earn block generation rewards, which means there is a financial incentive to become an active delegate.
 Every other delegate is on standby awaiting to become elected.

 There will be a total of 128,694,286 Ark Coins.
 Currently, 97,444,286 of these are in circulation, with Ark using the delegated Proof of Stake.